will-tam/framebuffer-sayuu-C/README.md

-# Framebuffer right and left moving squre (C version)
+# Framebuffer right and left moving square (C version)

 Just a square moving from right to left, and right, and left, ... to test frambuffer library.